adaltas/node-nikita/packages/engine/src/registry.coffee.md

       obj.register = (name, handler) ->
         name = [name] if typeof name is 'string' if Array.isArray name
-          return obj.chain if handler is undefined
-          if typeof handler is 'string'
+          return obj.chain or obj if handler is undefined if typeof handler is 'string'
             action = obj.load handler
           if typeof handler is 'function'